Booting a Root Filesystem from Network

 Export Root FileSystem to the Network

 Access to the root filesystem is implemented using either the AoE or the NBD protocol.
-This requires the export of the root filesystem image as remote block device:
+This requires the export of the root filesystem image as a remote block device:

 - Export via AoE: